Mirèio: Dedication

-To you, I dedicate Mireille: It is my heart and my soul; It is the flower of my years; It is bunch of grapes from La Crau, leaves and all, a peasant's offering."
+To you, I dedicate Mirèio: It is my heart and my soul; It is the flower of my years; It is bunch of grapes from La Crau, leaves and all, a peasant's offering."

 Lamartine wrote enthusiastically: "I will tell you good news today!
 A great epic poet is born ...
 A true Homeric poet in our time; ...
 Yes, your epic poem is a masterpiece; ... the perfume of your book will not evaporate in a thousand years."
+This praise contributed to the great success of the poem.